stuartmrwong/ScriptAugment/README.md

 0. Work completely as the input code intended
 0. Complete obfuscation of authorship
 1. Extremely difficult to understand
-2. Comlpetely obvious that an attempt was made to non-surreptitiously obfuscate authorship
+2. Completely obvious that an attempt was made to non-surreptitiously obfuscate authorship